 Whistleblowing System

 Panasonic Group has established a Global Hotline—a Groupwide integrated reporting mechanism that accepts reports which can be made anonymously from domestic and overseas sites and business partners or other external stakeholders, available in 32 languages, 24 hours a day, 365 days a year—to prevent misconduct and facilitate rapid resolutions to a wide range of compliance issues, including ethical issues, prevention of corruption, and harassment.
 The Code of Ethics & Compliance includes information on the Hotline along with the responsibility for reporting.
 We raise awareness of the system through various compliance training sessions and posters at domestic and overseas workplaces and business sites and post information to the Company intranet—including reporting statistics, case studies where reporting led to problem resolution, instructions on how to use the reporting system, flowcharts outlining the process from initial whistleblower report to final investigation report, FAQs on reporting, and appreciative feedback from whistleblowers—to ensure transparency on the reporting system’s operations and encourage employees to use it.
-In addition, we ask our business partners to inform their employees about our reporting system in our CSR Promotion Guidelines for Suppliers and provide a link to the reporting site URL on our supplier communication website to promote their use of the system.
-These efforts have resulted in the actual receipt of reports from our business partners.
+We also ask our business partners to inform their employees about our reporting system in our CSR Promotion Guidelines for Suppliers and promote their use of the system.

 The Global Hotline website clearly states the necessary procedures for reporting issues, how personal data and other information collected is managed, and where responsibility lies.
 The website additionally allows whistleblowers to check the progress of each case at any time using a reporting key and password assigned to their submission.